April Family-Friendly Events Guide

 Glen Echo, MD

 Carousel Day is a huge family festival at Glen Echo Park.
-The 102-year-old Dentzel Carousel will open for the season and there will be FREE activities for families throughout Glen Echo Park.
-Enjoy an opening parade and maypole, kids arts and crafts, instrument petting zoo, performances and live music, and more.
+The 103-year-old Dentzel Carousel will open for the season and there will be FREE activities for families throughout Glen Echo Park.

 April family-friendly events